-Follow exactly the examples of the Title Page found at the end of Section 1 of the guide (or Section 5 for students pursuing their Master of Science in Dentistry).
+• Follow exactly the examples of the Title Page found at the end of Section 1 of the guide

 Preliminary Pages

 - All preliminary pages have lower-case Roman numerals centered at the bottom. - Headings (e.g. Acknowledgements, Dedication, Table of Contents, List of Tables, etc.) are formatted using the same style as the chapter titles in document.